 Sauce: This is a simple sauce that works in almost any Asian inspired dish.
 It's super simple to make and only calls for a handful of ingredients such as soy sauce, agave, brown sugar, fresh garlic, fresh ginger, and a dash of rice vinegar (optional).
 This sweet and savory sauce is slightly thicken with a cornstarch slurry to create the perfect consistency.
 Cornstarch slurry has equal parts cornstarch and cold water.

 Veggies: This is your opportunity to get creative by adding an assortment of fresh veggies that you have on hand.
 Bring in bell peppers, carrots, onions, broccoli, sugar snap peas, snow peas or any other veggies of your choice.
 I also recommend blanching your veggies such as your carrots, snap peas and broccoli in order to reduce its cooking time.

 Refer to the recipe instructions below on how I bring it all together.
-Warning, this Vegetable Chow Mein comes together quick so make sure you have everything ready to go.
+Warning, this Vegetable Chow Mein comes together quick so make sure you have all your ingrdients ready to go.

-For more Chinese inspired dishes, check out my Easy Spring Rolls or this flavorful Quick Asian Beef Marinade that's perfect for flank or skirt meat.
-Oh yeah, my Easy Stir Fry Chicken Recipe is delicious served over rice.
+For more Asian inspired dishes, check out my Easy Spring Rolls or this flavorful Quick Asian Beef Marinade that's perfect for flank or skirt meat.

 - 2 cups sugar snap peas